yashpunmiya/BitNBuild-25_Team4i/web/README.md

 - Solana Wallet Adapter UI for in-browser signing
 - Versioned transactions with organizer fee payer signature on finalize
 - Camera capture with live preview and retake flow
+- Public verification portal for claim codes, wallets, or transaction signatures

 ## Prerequisites